-21. Approves the terms of reference for the administration of the Agreement budget as set out in Appendix IV to the present Resolution for the period 2023-2025.
+25. Approves the terms of reference for the administration of the Agreement budget as set out in Appendix IV to the present Resolution for the period 2023-2025.

-APPENDIX 1A
+Appendix1A

 CORE BUDGET FOR THE TRIENNIUM 2023-2025 (all figures in Euros)